-During the UN session of September 2006 two remarkable speeches shot some serious holes in the credibility of the USA, and its role as "the world's policeman".
-Both Iran's Mahmoud Ahmadinejad and Venezuela's Hugo Chavez were highly critical of the conduct of the US, and their speeches were widely reported upon.
+During the September 2006 UN session, two remarkable speeches shot some serious holes in the credibility of the USA, and its role as "the world's policeman".

-So, here they are, both on our website.
+So, here they are, reprinted on our website.
 We're unsure about whether they are friends or not, but on this occasion they're in each other's company.

 30 August 2006: Does Ahmadinejad want to Wipe Israel off the map? - Is Iran's President Really a Jew-hating, Holocaust-denying Islamo-fascist who has threatened to "wipe Israel off the map"?
 Professor of political science Virginia Tilley's question suggests we're "Putting Words in Ahmadinejad's Mouth".